" The process of raising seed capital or deciding whether or not to invest in an early-stage startup can be daunting. "

 To know where you’re headed, investors need to understand where you’ve been.
 To that end, we’ll want to know people or entities that have invested in your startup previously and how much equity each party owns.

 When assessing this cap table, the first thing we look at is how much the founders own in total and how the equity is split between founders.
 It’s important that the founders are highly incentivised by equity, so investors at seed stage will want to see that the founders own the majority of the equity.
 If co-founders hold different equity splits, it’s important to know why.

 The second thing we look at is who is on the cap table, how they got there and what value they add to the business – are they team members, advisory board members, value add investors or simply financial investors?
 The expectation is that parties are there to largely add value to the startup’s journey.

 It’s also favourable to have fewer investors (in most cases) as it means there are fewer stakeholders in the business with less complexity in terms of reporting and shareholder voting.
-In fact, Australian businesses with more than 50 entities on your cap table become an unlisted public company, which comes with additional reporting and compliance requirements.
+In fact, Australian businesses with more than 50 entities on your cap table become unlisted public companies, which comes with additional reporting and compliance requirements.

 We generally advise startups to bundle smaller investors together and focus on securing investors who can add real lasting strategic value to the business.

 When assessing early-stage startups, investors often add an element of ‘gut feel’ beyond their analytical or quantitative assessments.
 Typically, investors seek to invest in founders who they like, in businesses and industries they understand, and in companies with a bigger mission they want to support.

 Investing in a startup is never a one-sided deal, so doing your own due diligence on investors and engaging well ahead of a capital raise helps build rapport.
 It also gives investors a chance to get to know you as a person, not just as a founder.